-As with the other tools that Google Keyword Planner offers you are able to target by location, language and platform.
+As with the other tools that Google Keyword Planner offers, you are able to target by location, language, and search engine platform.
 You also have the option of being able to add negative keywords.

 Get forecasts for campaigns or keywords from your account

 This option allows you to get forecasts based on your current campaigns.
 To use this feature you must already have a campaign running on Google Adwords.

 Simply select a campaign (or several) for which you want to get forecasts, and then click ‘Get forecasts’.